CaliW/CompArchFinal_Cali_Chase/README.md

   ```
   - sw = save word from a register into RAM.
   ```
-  sw $t5, score  #$t5 is the source regster, the contents of $t5 is being stored in score.
+  sw $t5, score  #$t5 is the source register, the contents of $t5 is being stored in score.
   ```
 - j & jr & jal: Jumping
 jumping commands jump to a new line in code instead of running through each line of code in the assembly file once.
 The jump command loads a new value into the PC (program counter) register, which stores the value of the instruction being executed.